-Mohamed Elmenshawy is a scholar, and the director of the languages and regional studies program at the Middle East Institute in Washington, DC.
+Mohamed Elmenshawy is a resident scholar and director of the languages and regional studies program at The Middle East Institute.
 He writes a weekly column for Egyptian daily Al Shorouk News.

 In August 2009, he was selected to join the U.N.
 Secretary General's High Representative for the Alliance of Civilizations initiative, as part of its Rapid Response Media Mechanism.
 He is a regular commentator on international politics in major international and Arabic television and radio networks.
-Recent appearances include Al Jazeera TV, CNN International and C-Span TV.
+Recent appearances include Al Jazeera TV, CNN International, and C-SPAN.

-His writing regularly appears on Huffington Post, Christian Science Monitor a and International Heralded Tribune and others.
+His writing regularly appears in the Huffington Post, the Christian Science Monitor, Foreign Policy, and other outlets.

 Countries of Expertise